DH-SouthernAfrica/Capacity-Building/CONTRIBUTE.md

 # Contributing to [Introduction to Digital Humanities]

->Thank you for your interest in contributing to [Introduction to Digital Humanities] :tada:!
+Thank you for your interest in contributing to [Introduction to Digital Humanities] :tada:!

-Restart your project vision here.
-Redundancy is your friend
+Digital Humanities in Southern Africa in particular is a new buzz word, but not all interested in DH is entirely sure what it can entail and where to find examples and resources about the field.

->[Project] is ...
+The aim of this project is to provide newcommers with a portal and starting point to examples of DH initiatives, tools and resources available online

 Add some info on *why* people should read your contributor guidelines and *what* they are.